meganvchai/pui-hw/final-project/PUI Homework README.md

 Describe how you iterated on your prototypes, if at all, including any changes you made to your original design while you were implementing your website and the rationale for the changes.
 (4-8 sentences max)

+As I was implementing my website, I iterated on the layout and organization of my content to make the transitions between different breakpoints smoother.
+In my original design, I had the navigation bar as a fixed sidebar on the left.
+However, during implementation, I realized it would be difficult to design a page that would effectively fit all the content at smaller breakpoints, like tablet or mobile.
+I changed the navigation to be at the top of the page to solve this problem.
+I also changed the layout of the book detail page so that the shift from the desktop to tablet breakpoint would be a more seamless transition.

 ## Part 5: Implementation Challenge

 What challenges did you experience in implementing your website?
 (2-4 sentences max)

+My main challenges were implenmenting the Javascript interactions of the image cursor hover effect and the filtering mechanism.
+I've never coded either before and had to learn how to apply my existing knowledge of Javscript event handlers to these new scenarios.

 ## Part 6: Generative AI Use and Reflection